-The Office of Financial Management considers multifamily development to be two or more housing units, apartments, and condominiums.
-The bulk of the 1,723 multifamily housing units are located near the downtown area, north of the downtown area and along Main Street.
-All of these units are within walking distance of downtown Ferndale, or are near the bus route operated by the Whatcom Transportation Authority (WTA).
+The Office of Financial Management considers ~~multi-family~~ multipfamily development to be two or more housing units, apartments, and condominiums.
+The bulk of the ~~1,499~~^{1,723} ~~multi-family~~ multipfamily housing units are located near the downtown area, north of the downtown area and along Main Street. ~~All of these units are within walking distance of downtown Ferndale, or are near the bus route operated by the Whatcom Transportation Authority (WTA).
 Multiple multifamily developments are now also located along Portal Way, and the southern portion of LaBounty Drive.
-While Portal Way does have bus access, as well as walking distance to some amenities, though both are limited, LaBounty Drive has no bus stops and little access to amenities within walking distance.
+While Portal Way does have bus access, as well as walking distance to some amenities, though both are limited, LaBounty Drive has no bus stops and little access to amenities within walking distance.~~